 Exercise if you are able

 Staying active and stretching will help your bones and joints stay strong and loose.
-Building muscle will support them.

 Eat a healthy diet

-This includes fresh fruits and vegetables, protein, and other nutritious vitamins is essential to creating strong bones and joints.
+Fresh fruits and vegetables, protein, and other nutritious vitamins is essential to creating strong bones and joints.

 Watch your weight